kata-ai/aksara-ui/packages/react/src/components/tag/README.md

-# Pill
+# Tag

-> Pills are elements that represent a value or attribute.
+> Tags are elements that represent a value or attribute.

 ## Usage